Burning-Panda/Nurse/README.md

 ### Installing

-To run this program should be installed as a single file on a SD card.
+It is recommended you install the ISO file on a sd card, and not installing everything yourself.

 But if you want to run it on another server you need to install Flask, Requests, asyncio, mfrc522, sqlite3.
+Check requirements.txt for detailed info about required files and software.

+**Installation for specific systems**
 Each of these can be installed by running this command in windows 10
 ```
-pip install flask requests asyncio mfrc522
+pip install flask requests asyncio
 ```

 or if you are on a linux based OS.
 ```
-sudo pip3 install flask requests asyncio mfrc522
+sudo pip3 install flask requests asyncio
 ```

 For sqlite you install it with